 A prime example is my local Training & Enterprise Council.
 It provides an excellent picture of the local economy from the point of view of inward investors.
 But it refuses utterly to undertake the simple one-off task of writing the bit of extra code necessary to generate an 'inverse view' from its database which would be of immeasurable value to a local person trying to find the right job.

 One human being acting alone makes all his plans and decisions within the confines of his single mind.
-The human brain is a 200 billion-node network.
+The human brain is an 86 billion-node network.
 It is able to process information along a vast multiplicity of threads.
 It is profoundly powerful, effective and efficient at what it does.
 It can organise the individual's activities.
 It can create great works of art.
 It can fathom ever-deeper mysteries of the physical universe.
 And so much more.

 Committees, on the other hand, do not have this mechanism for massively parallel communication and information processing.
 Its members are constrained to communicating with each other through the crude and restrictive channel of linear language.
 This is prone to inaccuracy and misunderstanding.
 It is frequently incapable of carrying a new, yet obvious, concept or intent.
 And it is boringly slow.